pedroelbanquero/nos-carmichael-spell/README.md

 # PRIME PERIOD GRIMOIRE VOL. 2

-The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, the important part of the public key.
+The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, the important part of the public key. with the NCS method (nos-carmichael spell)

+The NCS method is a efficient way to calculate the N decimal expansion.

+The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de semi primes are NOS semiprimes.

+The NCS method improves factorization methods for the most of small numbers and a big percentage of big numbers.

-The code of NOS-CARMICHAEL SPELL has been writed for haskell in this repository.
+The code of NOS-CARMICHAEL SPELL has been writed in haskell language.

 ## Grimoire basis spells